sst/guide/about.md

 ![Serverless Stack Traffic Graph screenshot](/assets/serverless-stack-traffic-graph.png)

 Today Serverless Stack is read by thousands of people every single day and tens of thousands every month.
-We have a few thousand people on our mailing list.
+We also have over twenty thousand people on our mailing list.
 And these numbers continue to rise.

 By making this guide open source we hope to keep it up to date and accurate with the help of our readers.
 We also rely on our community to help people resolve their issues and help extend the tutorial to serve other use cases.
 You can join our community in our forums - [{{ site.forum_url }}]({{ site.forum_url }}).

-Serverless Stack is written and maintained mainly by [Anomaly Innovations](http://anoma.ly).
+Serverless Stack is written and maintained mainly by Frank Wang ([@fanjiewang](https://twitter.com/fanjiewang)) & Jay V ([@jayair](https://twitter.com/jayair)) from [Anomaly Innovations](https://anoma.ly).

 <a class="button support" target="_blank" href="{{ site.patreon_url }}">Support us on Patreon</a>